let's meditate

 we learn to detach.

-a few hacks for beginners
+a few hacks i have used

 exteroceptive meditation